Famanias/kamp-lambingan/README.md

 # 🌿 Kamp Lambingan: Next-Generation Resort Management System

-Welcome to the **Kamp Lambingan Booking & CMS Platform**—a fully automated, state-of-the-art software solution designed exclusively for modern glamping resorts and boutique hospitality businesses.
+The **Kamp Lambingan Booking & CMS Platform** is a fully automated system designed exclusively for modern glamping resorts and boutique hospitality businesses.

-Say goodbye to manual tracking, endless customer inquiries, and clunky booking processes.
-This system provides a stunning frontend for your guests and a powerful, automated backend for you.
+It eliminates manual tracking, repetitive customer inquiries, and clunky booking processes by providing a seamless frontend for guests and a powerful, automated backend for administrators.

 ---

-## 🚀 Why Choose This System?
+## 🚀 Key System Features

 ### 🤖 24/7 AI Receptionist
-Never leave a guest waiting.
-Our integrated **AI Chat Assistant** (powered by Groq & LLaMA 3.3) is deeply integrated into your resort's knowledge base.
-It instantly answers questions about amenities, pricing, and rules, guiding guests straight to the booking page—even while you sleep.
+The integrated **AI Chat Assistant** is deeply connected to the resort's knowledge base.
+It answers questions regarding amenities, pricing, and rules, guiding guests directly to the booking page at any time of day.

 ### ⚡ Fully Automated Booking & Payments
-We've built an enterprise-grade microservice architecture using **n8n, Stripe, and Supabase**:
+The platform utilizes an enterprise-grade microservice architecture powered by **n8n, Stripe, and Supabase**:
-- **Frictionless Checkout**: Guests select their dates, pax, and package, then seamlessly pay via Stripe.
+- **Frictionless Checkout**: Guests select dates, party size, and packages, then securely process payments via Stripe.
-- **Automated Emails**: The system automatically generates unique booking reference codes (e.g., `KL-X7B9TQ`) and sends beautifully formatted confirmation, failure, or expiration emails directly to the guest's inbox via the **Resend API**.
+- **Automated Emails**: The system automatically generates unique booking reference codes and sends formatted confirmation, failure, or expiration emails directly to the guest via the **Resend API**.
-- **Smart Calendar Cleanup**: Background tasks run automatically every 15 minutes to release abandoned checkout slots back to the public, ensuring your calendar is never artificially blocked.
+- **Smart Calendar Cleanup**: Background tasks run automatically every 45 minutes to release abandoned checkout slots back to the public, ensuring the calendar remains accurate.

 ### 🎨 No-Code Content Management (CMS)
-You don't need a developer to update your website.
-The secure **Admin Dashboard** gives you complete control:
+The secure **Admin Dashboard** provides full administrative control without requiring technical expertise:
-- Instantly swap out hero images and gallery photos.
+- Instantly update hero images and gallery photos.
-- Update package pricing, inclusions, and Stripe payment links.
+- Modify package pricing, inclusions, and Stripe payment links.
-- Modify FAQs, policies, and resort features on the fly.
+- Edit FAQs, policies, and resort features in real time.

 ### 📊 Centralized Booking Management
-Manage all your reservations from one clean interface.
-View incoming bookings, search by reference codes, and easily track which guests are arriving next.
+Administrators can manage all reservations from a single interface.
+The system allows users to view incoming bookings, search by reference codes, and track upcoming guest arrivals.

 ---

 ## 🌟 The Guest Experience

-We believe booking a vacation should be as relaxing as the vacation itself.
+The platform prioritizes a frictionless user journey for all guests:

-1. **Discover**: Guests browse a lightning-fast, mobile-responsive website showcasing beautiful villas, activities, and packages.
+1. **Discover**: Visitors browse a fast, mobile-responsive website showcasing villas, activities, and packages.
-2. **Engage**: They ask the AI widget specific questions like *"Do you allow pets?"* and get instant, accurate answers.
+2. **Engage**: Guests can ask the AI widget specific questions and receive immediate, accurate responses.
-3. **Book & Pay**: A smooth two-step checkout process securely handles their payment via Stripe.
+3. **Book & Pay**: A streamlined two-step checkout process securely handles payments via Stripe.
-4. **Confirm**: Within seconds, they receive a branded email confirmation with their unique reference code.
+4. **Confirm**: Within seconds, guests receive a branded email confirmation containing a unique reference code.

 ---

-## 🛠 Built for the Future
+## 🛠 Technical Architecture

-While you don't need to be technical to use it, the platform is built on the most cutting-edge, scalable technologies available today:
+The platform is built on modern, scalable technologies to ensure high performance and reliability:

-- **Next.js 16 (App Router)** for lightning-fast frontend performance and SEO.
+- **Next.js 16 (App Router)** for optimized frontend performance and SEO.
 - **Supabase (PostgreSQL)** for secure, real-time database management and image storage.
-- **n8n Automation Engine** acting as the "brain" connecting webhooks, databases, and emails.
+- **n8n Automation Engine** serving as the integration layer connecting webhooks, databases, and emails.
-- **Stripe** for world-class payment processing.
+- **Stripe** for secure payment processing.
-- **Resend** for reliable, developer-friendly email delivery.
+- **Resend** for reliable transactional email delivery.
-- **Vercel AI SDK + Groq** for blazing-fast, intelligent chatbot responses.
+- **Vercel AI SDK + Groq** for intelligent, low-latency chatbot responses.

----

-### Ready to transform your resort's booking experience?
-*(Add contact information or links to live demos here)*
+## ⚠️ Disclaimer

+**Notice of Development Environment:** The Stripe payment gateway is currently configured in test mode.
+Please refrain from submitting live financial data or production credit card information.
+All transactions processed during this phase are simulations for validation purposes only.